rinon/rinon.github.com/source/_posts/2012-08-17-runtime-function-patching-in-js.markdown

 var fooStr = "(function() {console.log('Hello, world!');})";
 {% endcodeblock %}

-Awesome, it works!
-Ok, we're done now, right?
+Awesome, it works now!

+One thing to note here -- `loadFunction` needs to be in the same frame (function scope) as the original function so that the function created with `eval` closes over the same variables as the original function would have.
+This means that nested functions will need a different `loadFunction` at each nesting level containing a rewritten function so the `eval` occurs in the correct scope.

 ### Patching references

-Not so fast...
+Now, we're not done yet...
 What if some other part of the code took a reference to `foo` before it executed?
 Something simple like `var fooAlias = foo;` would do this.
 Now, `fooAlias` will get a reference to the stub, and every time `fooAlias` was called, the function would have to be recreated.
 This is, of course, horribly bad for performance!
 While we can't replace references to the stub, we can make the stub into a simple trampoline that stores the loaded function and jumps to it if available.
 Although there are probably other ways to do this, I chose to set the function string variable (`fooStr` in this case) to null, and check to make sure it was a valid string before the `eval`.
 With this change, the code now looks like:

 {% codeblock lang:javascript %}
 function loadFunction(fnStr, fn) {